qensus-labs/venafi-codesigning-gitlab-integration/README.md

     - Specify `<PRODUCT VERSION>-<VENAFI CLIENT TOOLS VERSION>` as tag, if you want to have more control.

-       - `PRODUCT VERSION` is the version of this Gitlab integration product.
+       - `PRODUCT VERSION` is the major + minor version of this Gitlab integration product.
 See [the releases list](https://github.com/fullstaq-labs/releases) to learn which versions are available.

+         We only provide images for the latest tiny version, which is why you can't specify the tiny version number in the tag.
+So for example, if only product versions 1.0.0 and 1.0.1 exist, we only provide an image for 1.0 (which contains product version 1.0.1).

        - `VENAFI CLIENT TOOLS VERSION` is the version of the Venafi client tools that you wish to use, for example `20.4`.